General Access to the Makerspaces

 Makerspace Orientation and General Safety Training provides entry level access to the makerspaces.
 Orientation and training consist of makerspace rules and regulations, safety protocols, and an overview of basic hand and power tools.
 The Makerspace Rules and Regulations Agreement will be reviewed, completed, and submitted by the student (i.e. user).
 A quiz will be administered upon completion of the orientation and students must achieve a score of 100%.
 Upon successful completion of orientation and required assignments students will be granted access to general purpose and use areas within the makerspaces.
 Makerspace Orientation and General Safety Training must be completed prior to registering for more advanced Makerspace Training Courses.

-Access to more advanced areas and equipment within the makerspaces requires additional certification and training modules.
-These modules are available through the Office of Continuing and Professional Education (OCPE) at VCU.
+Access to more advanced areas and equipment within the makerspaces requires additional certification and training modules and workshops.
+These are available through VCU Continuing and Professional Education.

 Makerspace Training Courses

-Courses currently available are listed in the VCU Office of Continuing and Professional Education:
+Courses currently available are listed on the VCU Continuing and Professional Education website:

 Makers’ Course – Module I